LiYan1988/sudoku-solver/README.md

 # sudoku-solver
-Use brute-force search to solve a 3x3 sudoku puzzle.
+Use recursive brute-force search to solve a 3x3 sudoku puzzle.